-- (1) ERCOT shall be responsible for ordering necessary generation On-Line to regulate transmission voltage and reactive flow. - (2) When voltage levels deviate from normal operating limits in the pre-contingency (base case) condition or from emergency operating limits in the post-contingency condition, ERCOT shall take immediate steps to restore voltage levels within the applicable operating limits using all available reactive resources.
+- (1) ERCOT shall be responsible for ordering necessary Generation Resources or ESRs On-Line to regulate transmission voltage and reactive flow. - (2) When voltage levels deviate from normal operating limits in the pre-contingency (base case) condition or from emergency operating limits in the post-contingency condition, ERCOT shall take immediate steps to restore voltage levels within the applicable operating limits using all available reactive resources.
 ERCOT may allow additional time for a TO to correct the voltage levels to within limits on sub-100kV facilities prior to ERCOT taking further steps to restore voltage levels.
-The steps ERCOT may take include, but are not limited to: - (a) Evaluating TO actions taken to correct voltage levels; - (b) Directing additional Generation Resources On-Line; - (c) Redispatching generation; - (d) Deploying additional Resources; - (e) Directing static Reactive Power resources to be put in service; - (f) Utilizing temporary changes to limits of Resources or Transmission Facilities; - (g) Developing a Constraint Management Plan (CMP); - (h) Adjusting a Voltage Set Point; and - (i) Shedding firm Load. - (3) ERCOT shall issue a VSS Dispatch Instruction to the designated QSE for adjustments that would require a Generation Resource to operate outside its Unit Reactive Limit (URL).
+The steps ERCOT may take include, but are not limited to: - (a) Evaluating TO actions taken to correct voltage levels; - (b) Directing additional Generation Resources or ESRs On-Line; - (c) Redispatching Generation Resources or ESRs; - (d) Deploying additional Resources; - (e) Directing static Reactive Power resources to be put in service; - (f) Utilizing temporary changes to limits of Resources or Transmission Facilities; - (g) Developing a Constraint Management Plan (CMP); - (h) Adjusting a Voltage Set Point; and - (i) Shedding firm Load. - (3) ERCOT shall issue a VSS Dispatch Instruction to the designated QSE for adjustments that would require a Generation Resource or ESR to operate outside its Unit Reactive Limit (URL). - (4) For multi-generator busses, ERCOT may not instruct any single Generation Resource or ESR to operate beyond its Corrected Unit Reactive Limit (CURL) or URL until all Generation Resources and/or ESRs On-Line and interconnected at the same transmission

-- (4) For multi-generator busses, ERCOT may not instruct any single Generation Resource to operate beyond its Corrected Unit Reactive Limit (CURL) or URL until all Generation Resources On-Line and interconnected at the same transmission bus are operating at their respective CURLs or URLs. - (5) ERCOT shall coordinate Automatic Voltage Regulator (AVR), dynamic and static reactive device Outages to ensure adequate reactive reserves are maintained. - (6) ERCOT shall maintain a performance log of QSE acknowledgements of VSS Dispatch Instructions. - (7) ERCOT shall be aware of the location of and availability of reactive power resources, including AVRs and Power System Stabilizers (PSSs), and shall monitor their statuses. - (8) ERCOT shall maintain displays to monitor Voltage Profiles and reactive flows. - (9) ERCOT shall, for each Generation Resource, telemeter the Real-Time desired Voltage Set Point and the TSP-designated Point of Interconnection (POI) kV measurement via Inter-Control Center Communications Protocol (ICCP) to the QSE representing that Generation Resource. - (10) ERCOT shall instruct the TO to make Voltage Set Point adjustments, as necessary, within the Generation Resource's URL provided to ERCOT.
+- bus are operating at their respective CURLs or URLs. - (5) ERCOT shall coordinate Automatic Voltage Regulator (AVR), dynamic and static reactive device Outages to ensure adequate reactive reserves are maintained. - (6) ERCOT shall maintain a performance log of QSE acknowledgements of VSS Dispatch Instructions. - (7) ERCOT shall be aware of the location of and availability of reactive power resources, including AVRs and Power System Stabilizers (PSSs), and shall monitor their statuses. - (8) ERCOT shall maintain displays to monitor Voltage Profiles and reactive flows. - (9) ERCOT shall, for each Generation Resource and ESR, telemeter the Real-Time desired Voltage Set Point and the TSP-designated Point of Interconnection (POI) kV measurement via Inter-Control Center Communications Protocol (ICCP) to the QSE representing that Generation Resource or ESR. - (10) ERCOT shall instruct the TO to make Voltage Set Point adjustments, as necessary, within the Generation Resource's or ESR's URL provided to ERCOT.